Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/4_pick_and_place.md

 	```

 ## Add niryo_moveit Package
-- Update the `niryo_moveit/config/params.yml` file's `ROS_IP` parameter to match that of the Niryo One.
+The Niryo One ROS stack is already installed on the robot and only the `niryo_moveit` package will need to be added.

-> An easy way to find the Niryo One's IP address is to connect to it using the Niryo One Studio application
+1. Update the `niryo_moveit/config/params.yml` file's `ROS_IP` parameter to match that of the Niryo One.

-- Copy the `niryo_moveit` package to the `catkin_ws` directory on the Niryo One's catkin workspace at `/home/niryo/catkin_ws` and run the `catkin_make` command.
+1. Copy the `niryo_moveit` package to the `catkin_ws` directory on the Niryo One's catkin workspace at `/home/niryo/catkin_ws` and run the `catkin_make` command.

 > Using the SCP command to transfer the `niryo_moveit` package might look something like, `scp -r ~/PATH/TO/niryo_moveit niryo@NIRYO_IP_ADDRESS:/home/niryo/catkin_ws/src`